rvrolyk/SleepNumberController/README.md

 * Set Outlet State: if there are additional outlets (beyond the lighting) then this will set the state of those outlets (on/off).

 * Set Responsive Air State: if this is toggled on (in the driver) then this will set the responsive air state to on or off

+* Set Core Climate State: if the bed has core climate, this allows setting the temperature and timer.
+There are preferences for the temperature level and timer if the child device is toggled on.

 ## Sleep Data